Inspiring Future, Grand Challenge

 Field practice to utilize knowledge accumulated from classroom studies for real world problems(for 24 weeks)

-CLA3103 Liberal Arts Individual Research3 2 4 Major Bachelor 2-4 Liberal Arts Korean Yes
+CLA3103 Liberal Arts Individual Research3 2 4 Major Bachelor 2-4 Liberal Arts - No

 This is an independent study course for students who have finished an excellent accomplishment of the course requirements and designed for giving credits which make an excellent record to the students for their research works.